thejeffreyallen/Team-Programming-Project--Bioinformatics/README.md

    Data Type Calculations
    ----------------------
-        - boolean:      Takes up 1 bit (1 true, 0 false), so 1 Byte is needed at maximum
+        - boolean:      Since we're using a byteBuffer, each boolean is represented as an int which takes 4 bytes each.
-        - int:          Takes up 32 bits, so 32 / 8 = 4 Bytes of data needed
+        - int:          Takes up 32 bits, so 32 / 8 = 4 Bytes of data needed.
-        - long:         Takes up 64 bits, so 64 / 8 = 8 Bytes of data needed
+        - long:         Takes up 64 bits, so 64 / 8 = 8 Bytes of data needed.
-        - ArrayList<n>: Takes up n * S Bytes, so nS Bytes of data are needed
+        - ArrayList<n>: Takes up n * S Bytes, so nS Bytes of data are needed.
-        - BTreeObject:  Contains a long and an two ints, so 16 Bytes of data are needed
+        - BTreeObject:  Contains a long and an two ints, so 16 Bytes of data are needed.

    BTree Class
    -----------